- Read about my initial struggles with and doubts about the ketogenic diet

 However, on a ketogenic diet, you will replace carbohydrates with high amounts of fats (75-85% of total calorie intake).
 This can be done in the form of coconut oils, avocados and oily fish for example.

-Fat intake is complemented by adequate intake of vegetable and animal protein (12-20% of total calorie intake)- I like hemp and chia seeds, a little bit of tofu, eggs, chicken liver, duck, some red meat- the list goes on.
+Fat intake is complemented by adequate intake of vegetable and animal protein (12-20% of total calorie intake)- I like hemp and chia seeds, eggs, chicken liver, duck, some lamb- the list goes on.

-In a nutshell: You will build your meals around good fats, antioxidant-rich foods, clean but moderate protein, fibre and also some fermented foods where appropriate.
+In a nutshell: You will build your meals around good fats, antioxidant-rich foods, high-quality but moderate protein, fibre and also some fermented foods where appropriate.

 What I see many times in the literature on the ketogenic diet is that some people get obsessed with macronutrients (how many carbs, protein and fat calories do I eat today?).